Arsan24/Customer-Churn-Prediction/README.md

 ## Bussines Question
 1. What are the primary factors driving customer churn?
-  Identifying the key factors that lead to customer churn helps the business focus on those areas to implement effective retention strategies.

 2. How accurately can we predict customer churn?
-  Accurate predictions allow the business to proactively engage with at-risk customers and prevent churn, thereby saving costs and increasing customer lifetime value.

 3. Are there specific behavioral patterns that indicate a higher likelihood of churn?
-  Reccognizing patterns in customer behavior that precede churn enables the business to intervene before a customer decides to leave, improving retention rates.

 4. What is the impact of payment delays on the likelihood of churn?
-  Understanding the correlation between payment delays and churn can lead to adjustments in payment policies or the introduction of reminders and incentives to encourage timely payments.

 5. Which customer segments are most vulnerable to churn?
-  Identifying the most at-risk segments allows the business to tailor retention strategies to these groups, potentially reducing overall churn rates.